zendframework/zend-hydrator/doc/book/strategy.md

 This Strategy converts values into Booleans and vice versa.
 It expects two arguments at the constructor, which are used to define a contrary for `true` and `false`.

+### Zend\\Hydrator\\Strategy\\DateTimeFormatterStrategy

+This is a strategy that converts bidirectional a string into a DateTime Object.
+The in- and output format can be defined as a constructor argument.

 ### Zend\\Hydrator\\Strategy\\SerializableStrategy

 This is a strategy that provides the functionality for